LSTM-MAS: A Long Short-Term Memory Inspired Multi-Agent System for Long-Context Understanding: Analysis

 \subsection{Ablation Experiment}

 Table~\ref{ablation} shows the results of the ablation study on various agents in the system.
 Since worker agents form the core of the LSTM-MAS framework, removing them would strip the system of its fundamental capabilities.
 Therefore, our ablation focuses only on the remaining three agent types.
 When the Filter Agent and Judge Agent are removed, the system’s performance drops significantly, confirming that their roles parallel the LSTM forget gate and CEC unit by ensuring proper memory transmission along the chain.
 Removing the Manager Agent likewise leads to a substantial performance decline, validating its necessity in the final reasoning stage.
 This also demonstrates that, analogous to the LSTM output gate, the Manager Agent effectively produces the final, meaningful memory output.
 It can be observed that the influence of the Manager on the result is greater than that of the Filter and Judge.
-This is because the FIlter and Judge only extract relevant memories, while the answers in these datasets are often composed of short phrases, so the Manager is needed to conduct the final reasoning.
+This is primarily because while the Filter and Judge focus on refining and maintaining the quality of intermediate memories, the Manager is indispensable for aggregating distributed pieces of evidence across the entire context to conduct the final global reasoning and synthesize the ultimate answer.